As much as I love exploring search engines and how they tick, sometimes it’s good to get away from behind the monitor and go exploring outdoors.

-I’ve been writing recently about topics such as how search engines might mine data found on the Web, and in their own log files to learn more about the intent behind searchers queries, but I learned a little about a different kind of mining this past weekend with a trip to a local Gold Mining Camp Museum.
+I’ve been writing recently about how search engines might mine data found on the Web and in their log files to learn more about the intent behind searcher’s queries.
+Still, I learned a little about a different kind of mining this past weekend with a local Gold Mining Camp Museum trip.

-The most fascinating sight at the Museum were a couple of devices known locally as “Hornet’s Balls.”
+A fascinating sight at the Museum was a couple of devices known locally as “Hornet’s Balls.”

-The name of these devices came from the sound that they make when they are rolled around – like the noise made by hornets.
-I tried to find out more about the name, but didn’t find much – the term itself appears to be a local one.
+These devices’ names came from the sound that they make when they are rolled around – like the noise made by hornets.
+I tried to find out more about the name but didn’t find much – the term itself appears to be a local one.

-The first printed reference to gold in Virginia was a 1782 discovery of a 4 pound gold-bearing rock by Thomas Jefferson along the Rappahannock River, and the gold mining industry in Virginia was most active just before the California gold rush.
+The first printed reference to gold in Virginia was a 1782 discovery of a 4-pound gold-bearing rock by Thomas Jefferson along the Rappahannock River.
+The gold mining industry in Virginia was most active just before the California gold rush.

-Toward the end of the Civil War, Union troops destroyed a number of gold mines to try to damage the South’s economy.
+Toward the end of the Civil War, Union troops destroyed many gold mines to damage the South’s economy.
 During World War II, many mines were shut down so that labor could be focused upon the war effort.

 There’s probably a lesson to be learned about how an industry can be tugged at by outside forces.
-According to a document (pdf) from the Virginia Division of Mineral Resources, gold production in the US has been increasing since the 70s and 80s after a number of innovations in gold extraction were developed that makes it easier to process ore at lower costs.
+According to a document (pdf) from the Virginia Division of Mineral Resources, gold production in the US has been increasing since the 70s and 80s after several innovations in gold extraction were developed that makes it easier to process ore at lower costs.